-I recently received this field report from an actress (now a BCG consultant), and thought you would find her suggestions useful.
+I recently received this success story from an actress (now a BCG consultant), and thought you would find her suggestions and tips on case interview prep useful.

 Last year, I was working as an actress and running a small tutoring agency.
 I was fed up and disheartened with the politics in my industry, and acutely aware that I wasn’t working to the best of my ability, wasn’t using my skills in a way that felt natural, and – sadly – wasn’t putting my [Ivy League university] degree to any real use.
 Your blog post about how Steve Jobs would make a terrible consultant was really enlightening to me: when I sat in the offices of my producer/writer friends, I felt like Steve Jobs might feel in a consultant’s office.
 Something needed to change!